 X.1.1.2 Care Plan Consumer

-This actor reads a Care Plan from a Care Plan Manager.
+This actor reads a Care Plan from a Care Plan Service.
 This actor may subscribe to receive updated Care Plans.

-X.1.1.3 Care Plan Manager
+X.1.1.3 Care Plan Service

 This actor manages Care Plans received from Care Plan Contributors, and provides updated Care Plans to subscribed Care Plan Consumers.

-As described above under the Care Plan Contributor, the Care Plan Manager receives a Care Plan and manages versions of the Care Plan as a whole.
+As described above under the Care Plan Contributor, the Care Plan Service receives a Care Plan and manages versions of the Care Plan as a whole.

 X.2 DCP Actor Options